 HOPS Teacher Institute

-We are very excited to once again offer our HOPS (Hands-On Plant Science) Teacher Institute.
+We are very excited to once again offer our HOPS (Hands On Plant Science) Teacher Institute.
 Fifteen teachers will be selected to attend our HOPS Institute.
-Teachers will immerse themselves in our Regional Garden and experience 16 modules over the course of two days.
+Teachers will immerse themselves in our National Garden and experience 16 modules over the course of two days.
 Teachers successfully completing the Institute will receive a HOPS box, which contains the equipment to carry out these hands-on experiments back in their classroom, and 14 professional learning units.
 Please note: This training occurs outdoors.